Susan Stutzman, President

 Leslie Kawamoto Hsu

 Leslie has committed over ten years to increase college access and success for the most underrepresented and marginalized young people in the Bay Area and beyond.
 Leslie is a College Readiness Specialist at Oakland Unified School District and was formerly the College Access Director at the June Jordan School for Equity in San Francisco Unified School District.
 Leslie received her BA in Interdisciplinary Studies (focus in Education and Social Justice) with a minor in Ethnic Studies at UC Berkeley in 2005 and her M.Ed. in School Leadership at Harvard University in 2009.
 She was born and raised in Los Angeles.

-Gavin is the Business Manager of Lighthouse Community Charter School, an Oakland K-12 charter school serving 700 students.
-He oversees the school’s financial, human resource, operational, and technology activities.
-Prior to that, he taught high school math and business for five years in the SF East Bay after working in investment banking and technology product marketing.
-Gavin received his BA from UC Berkeley and a dual MBA / MA Educational Studies (Policy and Leadership) from the University of Michigan, Ann Arbor.
+Gavin Kwong is the Controller of Summit Public Schools, a 6-12 charter school management organization operating public schools in the San Francisco Bay Area and the Washington Seattle-Tacoma region.
+He oversees the organization’s fiscal and compliance operations.
+Prior to that, he served as the Business Manager at Lighthouse Community Charter School, overseeing the school’s financial, human resource, operational, and technology activities.
+Before working in charter school administration, he taught high school math and business for five years in the SF East Bay.
+Gavin received his BA from UC Berkeley and a dual MBA / MA Educational Studies from the University of Michigan, Ann Arbor.

 Samuel R. Miller